DrSwastika/Stroke-prediction-model-Random-forest/README.md

 ***I'm thrilled to share my first GitHub project.
 I would be delighted to hear your thoughts and feedback on the project.
 I am especially interested in feedback on the interface's usability.***
-***I've also included a supplementary file in the repository that contains all of the visualisations, model predictions, and a screenshot of the User Interface of the stroke prediction model.***
+***I've also included a supplementary file in the repository that contains all of the visualisations, model predictions, and a screenshot of the User Interface of the stroke prediction model along with the StrokeAlert Application.***